wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

           - '**/go.sum'
     ```

-    `replace` directives in `go.mod` are review-required — they redirect a module to an unverified source.
+    `replace` directives in `go.mod` are review-required: they redirect a module to an unverified source.
 For air-gapped builds, document the required `GOPROXY` (an internal mirror, never `direct`).
-Scope checksum-database exemptions to internal module paths with `GOPRIVATE` (which sets the defaults for `GONOPROXY`/`GONOSUMDB`) and only with explicit approval — never disable checksum verification globally.
+Scope checksum-database exemptions to internal module paths with `GOPRIVATE` (which sets the defaults for `GONOPROXY`/`GONOSUMDB`) and only with explicit approval; never disable checksum verification globally.

 ### Using Known Vulnerable Components

-Read [OWASP A06:2021 — Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/) for why this is a top-ranked risk, and consult [NVD](https://nvd.nist.gov/) and [Exploit-DB](https://www.exploit-db.com/) to assess a specific component's exposure.
-The operational scanning workflow — CLI versus Maven-plugin usage, suppression-file format, NVD sync intervals, and the report walkthrough — lives in [Dependency Vulnerability Analysis]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check/).
+Read [OWASP A06:2021, Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/) for why this is a top-ranked risk, and consult [NVD](https://nvd.nist.gov/) and [Exploit-DB](https://www.exploit-db.com/) to assess a specific component's exposure.
+The operational scanning workflow (CLI versus Maven-plugin usage, suppression-file format, NVD sync intervals, and the report walkthrough) lives in [Dependency Vulnerability Analysis]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check/).
 This section covers the engineering rules and the governance gates around it.

 **Introducing a new dependency**

-* Select the most up-to-date version of the component, then scan that version — and all transitive dependencies it pulls in — for known vulnerabilities with OWASP Dependency Check before proposing it.
+* Select the most up-to-date version of the component, then scan that version, and all transitive dependencies it pulls in, for known vulnerabilities with OWASP Dependency Check before proposing it.
 * Attach the generated Dependency Check report to the Approval Request and copy the request to the Security Leads Group.
 * If the latest version still carries a known vulnerability and the component is no longer actively developed, prefer a maintained alternative over the vulnerable library.